 - Waterproofing: GORE-TEX

-We recommend a lot of REI products because they have yet to let us down.
-Their Drypoint GTX is a fantastic offering for those seeking a top of the line technical jacket that doesn’t totally break the bank, disclosure it’s still expensive.
-However, with this jacket, you’re getting a tremendous value a waterproof/weatherproof shell jacket.
+We recommend many REI products because they have yet to let us down and are excellent hiking jackets for women and men.
+Their Drypoint GTX is a fantastic offering for those seeking a top-of-the-line technical coat that doesn’t break the bank, disclosure it’s still expensive.
+However, with this jacket, you’re getting a tremendous value of a waterproof/weatherproof shell jacket.

-The jacket shell is durable and holds up well against the elements while the interior remains soft and dry.
+The jacket shell is durable and protects against the elements while the interior remains soft and dry.
 We like the features such as hand pockets, waist cinches, vents, a comfortable hood, and cuff adjustments.

-If you’re not an avid outdoor enthusiast don’t fret as this is a hybrid hiking jacket that blends together elements for an everyday and technical hiking jacket.
+If you’re not an avid outdoor enthusiast, don’t fret, as this hybrid hiking jacket blends elements for everyday and technical hiking jacket.
 You’ll notice it mainly in the cut of the jacket.
-Most importantly is this jacket is lightweight and can easily roll up into the hood for travel days or riding in your daypack.
+Most importantly, this jacket is lightweight and can easily roll up into the hood for travel days riding in your daypack.

 Down Hiking Jackets